-Figure 4-13 show the distribution and exposure density of residential, commercial and industrial buildings in Sussex County.
+Figures 4-11 through 4-13 show the distribution and exposure density of residential, commercial and industrial buildings in Sussex County.
 Exposure density is the dollar value of structures per unit area, including building content value.
 The densities are shown in units of \$1,000 (\$K) per square mile.
-Viewing exposure distribution maps, such as Figure 4-11 through Source: Sussex County; NJ Department of the Treasury 2015

-Figure 4-13, can assist communities in visualizing areas of high exposure and in evaluating aspects of the study area in relation to the specific hazard risks.
+Viewing exposure distribution maps can assist communities in visualizing areas of high exposure and in evaluating aspects of the study area in relation to the specific hazard risks.

-Table 4-7.
-Number of Buildings and Improvement Value by Occupancy Class
+Table 4-8.
+Number of Buildings and Replacement Cost Value by Occupancy Class